93geraldtee/breaking_bad_cli/README.md

 # BreakingBadCli

 This CLI gem connects to an external data source (https://breakingbadapi.com/documentation), lists all the characters from the series Breaking Bad and includes their descriptions.
+This is a Ruby gem that provides a Command Line Interface to an external API, using Object Oriented Ruby.

 ## Installation

-This gem is not published, so this will have to be cloned to your machine.
+This gem is not published, and will have to be cloned to your machine.
 In your terminal type:

     $ git clone git@github.com:93geraldtee/breaking_bad_cli.git